sooiee/the-white-orchard/README.md

 **Automated Tests:**

-- 11 unit tests covering models, views, and forms
+- 10 unit tests covering models, views, and forms
-- All tests passing ✅
+- All tests passing as of October 2025
-- Test coverage: 85%+
+- Test coverage: 85%+ (see TESTING.md for details)

 **Manual Testing:**